HCPCODER/Playstation-Replica/README.md

 # PlayStation Replica Website
-## This repository contains a replica of the PlayStation website, developed using HTML, CSS, and JavaScript.
+## This repository contains a replica of the PlayStation website, developed using HTML and CSS.
 The project aims to mimic the design and functionality of the official PlayStation website, providing a similar user experience.
 # Features
 ```
 - Responsive Design: Ensures the website is accessible on various devices and screen sizes.